-Located on the banks of the Flint River in southwest Georgia, this Historically Black University was established in 1903 as the Albany Bible and Manual Training Institute.
+Located on the banks of the Flint River in southwest Georgia, Albany State University was established in 1903 as the Albany Bible and Manual Training Institute.
 Its mission, supported by private and religious organizations, was to train black youths.
-Like most other Historically Black Colleges who advanced, it broadened academic outreach and sources of funding.
+Like most other HBCUs, it broadened academic outreach and sources of funding to advance.

-There are over 3,100 students, with a 60/40 ratio of younger-to-older student profile.
+There are over 3,100 students, with a 60/40 ratio of younger-to-older student profiles.
 About 40% of students live on campus.
 Albany State University offers seven undergraduate programs including:

-Qualified candidates can also earn a dual degree in engineering with Georgia Institute of Technology in Atlanta.
-The university offers masters programs in business administration, criminal justice, education, public administration, and nursing.
+Qualified candidates can also earn a dual degree in engineering with the Georgia Institute of Technology in Atlanta.
+The university offers master’s programs in business administration, criminal justice, education, public administration, and nursing.

 Albany is noted as a relatively progressive city of 100,000.
 And as a community-conscious institution, ASU provides outreach initiatives through student service-learning programs.